close

 Condensation damp is the easiest to resolve through the introduction of more effective ventilation to reduce condensation, but it can have a major impact on house value.
 A house with patches of mould on the walls will not be attractive to buyers, and as a result can lose value.
 Buyers may be put off by the musty smell and the fear of the health effects of mould.

-To reduce condensation permanently, you need to ensure that moisture laden air is removed from your house as quickly as possible.
+In addition to taking steps to reduce condensation, you need to ensure that moisture laden air is removed from your house as quickly as possible.
 Fitting modern extractor fans in bathrooms and kitchens will reduce the amount of condensation produced in those rooms, but to properly deal with condensation in other rooms, you might want to consider a whole house ventilation solution such as PIV (Positive Input Ventilation).
-PIV systems work by displacing humid air with fresh filtered air from outdoors which is drawn into the property through a central unit and then distributed throughout the building.
-These prevent condensation from developing into damp and mould in all rooms in your home to protect its value.

 Find Out More